hdantam/juicypika-app/README.md

 - Youtube (unsure yet)
 - Discord (maybe bots I make and messaging features here, and possibly link to any future servers I make)

+In addition to these there will also be a way for people who come to this site to contact me with any requests/questions.

+### Frameworks/Libraries/Languages
+This website was made using React along with Node (express) being used for backend calls to external APIs.

 ### Deployment
 This app will likely not deploy for a few weeks until I have at least half of the pages I want to include running and going.
 I have restarted on this project multiple times but I finally feel like I have gotten a good enough start to keep me motivated on it.